tochman/pranzo_client_2022/README.md

 ## Pranzo Client
-Application for Users (Vendors) of the Pranzo Voucher and Gift Card Management platform.
+Application for Users (Vendors) of the Pranzo Stamp Card and Gift Card Management platform.
 See https://pranzo.se for production implementation.

 ### Technology